prymitive/pint-action/README.md

 ### `workdir`

-Directory to run check against.
+Directory to run check against on merges.
 Default is `"."`.

 ### `config`